 Do some research on the salaries paid by various companies for the types of jobs that interest you.
 Some job boards contain salary info, and you may be able to find more by doing a Google search.
 Most importantly, look through multiple similar positions on numerous online job sites.

-One life hack for this search: While Glassdoor and similar sites may offer salary ranges, also check out real human advice and perspectives from boards like Reddit and Quora, where people often discuss insider info from various industries.
+One life hack for this search: While Glassdoor and similar sites may offer salary ranges, also check out real human advice and perspectives from boards like Reddit and Quora, where people often discuss insider info from various industries or see our US average salaries guide.

 Your professional network (like your contacts on LinkedIn) may also be able to help you with current info on salary ranges in various fields.